 reddit.ca isn't owned by anyone, and could be purchased by anyone.
 This means someone could purchase

 reddit.ca and build a page that looks like a login page for

-Learn the addresses for the sites you visit often, this makes it easy to tell when you're on the wrong site.
-Beware that some fake websites will use ambiguous characters, such as a lower case L instead of an I, to trick you
+reddit.ca, so it is a good idea to create bookmarks for sites you use and trust, and use them to navigate to those sites.
+Beware that some fake websites will use ambiguous characters, such as a lower case L instead of an I, to trick you.

 HTTP VS HTTPS

 You will notice that some addresses have HTTP or HTTPS in front of them, and some addresses have nothing in front of them.
-This is the protocol we are using to connect to a page.
+This tells you how you are connecting to a page.
 The difference is simple, HTTPS is just HTTP Secure, a secure version of HTTP.